manoharan-lab/holopy/docs/source/users/recon_tutorial.rst

 .. note::

-  This is a feature preview, Holopy does not yet support propagating through nonuniform media.
+  This is a feature preview, HoloPy does not yet support propagating through nonuniform media.

 The propagation discussed above assumes propagation through free space or a homogeneous dielectric medium.
 However, holopy can also propagate a field  through an optical elements ::